 - Failing to notify the victim of damages after inspection

-- Misguiding the policyholder regarding types and amount of coverage
+- Misguiding the policyholder regarding the types and amount of coverage

 - Misattributing vehicle damages